-Australia Post Gold Comprehensive Car Insurance provides cover for loss or damage to your car caused by accident, fire and theft.
-You’re also covered when you’re at fault for causing damage to other people’s property.
+Australia Post Gold Comprehensive Car Insurance provides cover for loss of or damage to your car caused by accident, fire and theft.
+You’re also covered when you’re at fault for causing damage to another person's property.

-Australia Post Gold Comprehensive Car Insurance allows you to take out cover for your vehicle up to the value you insure it to.
-So when your car suffers damage or loss caused by:
+Australia Post Gold Comprehensive Car Insurance allows you to insure your vehicle up to the value you that you choose.
+You can make a claim when your car suffers damage or loss caused by:

 Australia Post Third Party Fire/Theft

-A more affordable policy option than a Comprehensive Plan, Australia Post Third Party Fire/Theft Car Insurance provides essential cover when your car is stolen or catches fire, as well as in situations where you cause at-fault damage to someone else’s vehicle.
-This policy is designed for the owners of cars valued a less than $20,000.
+A more affordable option, the Australia Post Third Party Fire/Theft Car Insurance policy provides essential cover when your car is stolen or damaged by fire.
+You will also be covered when you cause at-fault damage to someone else’s vehicle or property.
+This policy is designed for the owners of cars valued at less than $20,000.

-Australia Post Third Party Fire/Theft Car Insurance cover includes:
+Australia Post Third Party Fire/Theft Car Insurance covers:

 - your liability for damage your car causes to property owned by a third party

-- limited cover when your car is damaged in a not-at-fault accident with an uninsured vehicle
+- damage to your own car in a not-at-fault accident with an uninsured vehicle

-- if your car is stolen or catches fire.
-However, items stolen from your car are not covered.
+- the theft of your car (however, items stolen from your car are not covered)

 Australia Post Third Party Property

-This is the cheapest policy option from Australia Post Car Insurance and it covers your:
+This is the cheapest policy option from Australia Post Car Insurance and it covers: